pradeephubgit/questdb.io/docs/reference/function/date-time.md

 ## systimestamp

 `systimestamp()` - offset from UTC Epoch in microseconds.
-Calculates `UTC timestamp` using system's real time clock.
+This calculates the `UTC timestamp` using the system's real time clock.
 The value is affected by discontinuous jumps in the system time (e.g., if the system administrator manually changes the system time).